MarkPearlCoZa/Blog_General/_posts/2016-10-16-Strong-Mobbing.md

 There are two roles in strong mobbing,

 1. The typist
-2. The rest of the mob (everyone else)
+2. The rest of the mob

 -------------------------------------------------------------------------------------------------------------------